TCLee/ReactiveWeather/README.md

 #ReactiveWeather

-ReactiveWeather is a sample project to demonstrate the awesomeness of Functional Reactive Programming (FRP) using Objective-C.
+ReactiveWeather is a sample iOS project to demonstrate the awesomeness of [Functional Reactive Programming](http://elm-lang.org/learn/What-is-FRP.elm) (FRP) using ReactiveCocoa (RAC).

+This app was originally based on the tutorial at http://www.raywenderlich.com/55384 but I've decided to take it much further.
+This sample project adds additional features such as:

+- Pull-to-Refresh to fetch the latest weather data.
+- Classes are organize according to the Model-View-ViewModel (MVVM) design pattern. (e.g. UI code will only be in the View layer, instead of being all over the place etc...)
+- ReactiveCocoa is used more extensively to demonstrate FRP style of programming.
+- Unit tests written using BDD (Behavior-Driven Development) style.
+Examples of how to test ReactiveCocoa code.

 ##Requirements